Dreamscent/Dreamscent.github.io/_posts/2019-11-10-HTB-Jarvis.md

-Anyone who knows me personally would know that I dislike CTF style boxes where you have really annoying key pieces of the puzzle hidden in strange places like within an image(lol it's currently on a live box, I may make a post on that box if time permits).
+Anyone who knows me personally would know that I dislike CTF style boxes where you have really annoying key pieces of the puzzle hidden in strange places like within an image(lol it's currently on a recently retired box).
+This will be the last HTB writeup for a while as I will begin working on certifications.